-This (“Informed Consent”) reviews the benefits, risks, and limitations of undergoing a pharmacogenomic genetic test called the OneOme RightMed comprehensive test (“Test”) provided by OneOme, LLC (“OneOme Testing Laboratory”) and authorizes PWN Remote Care Services (with its contractually affiliated professional entities, collectively, “Affiliated Professional Entities”) (collectively “PWN”), a third party provider and genetic counseling service to assess your information to determine if the Test is appropriate for you and to assist you in understanding the Test and/or your results (the “Services”).
-It also explains how your information and sample will be used after performance of the Test.
+This (“Informed Consent”) reviews the benefits, risks, and limitations of the test recipient, which may be you or your dependent, (“Recipient”) undergoing a pharmacogenomic genetic test called the OneOme RightMed Test (“Test”) provided by OneOme, LLC (“OneOme”) and authorizes PWN Remote Care Services (with its contractually affiliated professional entities, collectively, “Affiliated Professional Entities”) (collectively “PWN”), a third party provider and genetic counseling service to assess the Recipient’s information to determine if the Test is appropriate for the Recipient and to assist in understanding the Test and/or the Recipient’s results (the “Services”).
+It also explains how the Recipient’s information and sample will be used after performance of the Test.

 Biological sample(s) used to perform this test will be destroyed at the end of the testing process or within 60 days of sample receipt.
 No tests other than those authorized by the test order will be performed by OneOme Testing Laboratory.

 Completion of a test purchase (“Purchase Form”) and activation form (“Activation Form”) includes Personal Health Information ("PHI").
 In order for the Test to perform as intended, you must provide accurate and correct information.

 Upon submitting a completed “Activation Form”, an authorized PWN healthcare provider will review the Recipient’s information, and upon his or her determination that the Test is appropriate for the Recipient, he or she will order the Test.
 Prior to placing the order, you may be asked to provide additional information or clarify any information that you have provided on the Activation Form.